FY 2015

 gakumachi_2015_2

-At the certification ceremony, the mayor will award certificates to the representatives of each project, and representatives of each certified organization will express their determination to implement the project, and future activities are expected.
+At the certification ceremony, the mayor will present certificates to the representatives of each project, and representatives of each certified organization will express their determination to implement the project, and future activities are expected.

 After the certification ceremony, the selection committee members gave comments and advice to each of the selected organizations, and each organization made a strong start toward regional revitalization.